usfca-cs-tools/docs/risc-v-setup-griffin.md

         User your_usf_username
         Port 2222
     ```
-1. On griffin, copy your public key from your laptop to the `authorized_keys` file on the debian/riscv64 OS
+1. On euryale, copy your public key from your laptop to the `authorized_keys` file on the debian/riscv64 OS
     ```sh
     ssh-copy-id riscv
     ```
-1. On griffin
+1. On euryale
     ```sh
     ssh riscv
     ```